sstolzenberg/PySVT/README.md

 because inter-vocabulary similarities may be difficult to grasp

-I have personally started to learn Mandarine by just learning the Pinyin pronunciation first, and now the "Pinyin<->English" meaning.
+I have personally started to learn Mandarine by just learning the Pinyin pronunciation first, and later the "Pinyin<->English" meaning.
 In the final step, I will also memorize the Chinese characters in connection to their Pinyin pronunciation and their English meaning.

 # Content
-README.md   - this documentation file
+- README.md   - this documentation file
-PySVT.py    - Python script for Python 3
+- PySVT.py    - Python script for Python 3
-input       - optional input folder containing an exemplary vocabulary list (.xlsx)
+- input       - optional input folder containing an exemplary vocabulary list (.xlsx)

 # Installation Instructions in for Windows 10
 Install https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe
 Open "Start"->"Programs"->"Anaconda3 (64-Bit)
-conda install pandas numpy xlrd openpyxl press "y" and "Enter"
+conda install pandas numpy xlrd openpyxl press "y" and "Enter" exit

-exit

 (Whenever you want to start the Vocab_Trainer)